Hlinbit/hBook/rust_learn/Functional_Programming.md

 ```

 The reason to move the ownership of list from main thread to new thread is that the new thread might finish before the rest of the main thread finishes, or the main thread might finish first.
 If the main thread maintained ownership of list but ended before the new thread did and dropped list, the immutable reference in the thread would be invalid.
 Therefore, the compiler requires that list be moved into the closure given to the new thread so the reference will be valid.

+# Three Closure Types

+A closure body can do any of the following: move a captured value out of the closure, mutate the captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.

+- `FnOnce` applies to closures that can be called once.
+All closures implement at least this trait, because all closures can be called.
+A closure that moves captured values out of its body will only implement `FnOnce` and none of the other `Fn` traits, because it can only be called once.

+- `FnMut` applies to closures that don’t move captured values out of their body, but that might mutate the captured values.
+These closures can be called more than once.
+-
+- `Fn` applies to closures that don’t move captured values out of their body and that don’t mutate captured values, as well as closures that capture nothing from their environment.
+These closures can be called more than once without mutating their environment, which is important in cases such as calling a closure multiple times concurrently.

 ## Use Closure for Iterator